KleinerBaum/06_05_25_gpt_slim/README.md

 Replace `YOUR_OPENAI_KEY` with your actual key or set the `OPENAI_API_KEY` environment variable.
 Streamlit will read the environment variable when the key is not present in `secrets.toml`.
+If no `secrets.toml` is provided the application still starts and defaults to the values from `.env` or the environment.
 Without a valid API key the wizard falls back to simple label parsing instead of AI-powered extraction.

 ## Running the App